xyc/vscode-mdx-preview/README.md

 To get started:

-1. run `yarn install` or `npm install` so that you have the necessary npm dependencies in your workspace, and navigate to your `md` or `mdx` file; or just create an untitled file, change language mode (from command palette) to mdx and type some mdx code.
+1. Run `yarn install` or `npm install` if necessary so that you have the npm dependencies in your workspace, and navigate to your `md` or `mdx` file; or just create an untitled file, change language mode (from command palette) to mdx and type some mdx code.
 2. Open command palette, and type "MDX: Open Preview"; or click the magnifying glass.

 [MDX Extension](https://github.com/silvenon/vscode-mdx) is recommended for syntax highlighting of MDX files.